Tuition increases on November 12th - Enroll soon to lock in current pricing!

 • When a student submits unoriginal work, it becomes impossible for us to evaluate their understanding of the concepts covered by the assignment.

-• When students make it a habit to ask someone for help when stuck, either on the class message board or from someone they know personally, they get extra practice putting their internal reasoning into words and working with others to solve problems – both of which are important skills to develop for academic success.
+• How to ask for help when stuck is an important skill for students to be successful.
+At AoPS, we want students to ask questions!
+Asking questions on the class message board or to someone they know personally gives students extra practice putting their internal reasoning into words and working with others to solve problems – both of which are important for academic success.

 • Finally, AoPS wants students to be prepared for work in future settings where the consequences of academic dishonesty can be very high.